redolution/gekkoboot/README.md

 - `/z.dol` - Swiss
 - `/b.dol` - GBI

+> [!TIP]
-**Pro-tip:** You can prevent files from showing in Swiss by marking them as hidden files on the SD card.
+> You can prevent files from showing in Swiss by marking them as hidden files on the SD card.

-If you hold multiple buttons, the highest in the table takes priority.
-Be careful not to touch any of the analog controls (sticks and triggers) when powering on as this is when they are calibrated.
+### Special Features

+CLI files are supported.
+They will be append after any CLI args defined in the config file.

+Holding D-Pad Left or the reset button will skip gekkoboot functionality and reboot straight into the onboard IPL.

+Holding D-Pad Down enables debug mode.
+You can hold this along with a shortcut button.

 gekkoboot also acts as a server for @emukidid's [usb-load](https://github.com/emukidid/gc-usb-load), should you want to use it for development purposes.

-**Something not working?** See the [troubleshooting section](#troubleshooting).

 ## Installation

 Download and extract the [latest release].

-Prepare your SD card by copying DOLs onto the SD card and renaming them according the table above.
+Prepare your SD card by creating a configuration file and/or copying DOLs onto the SD card and renaming them according to either the [Configuration](#configuration) or [Button Files](#button-files) instructions above.

 ### PicoBoot